The CFPB’s source code policy: open and shared

 - It lets us use tailor-made tools without having to build those tools from scratch.
 This lets us do things that nobody else has ever done, and do them quickly.

 Until recently, the federal government was hesitant to adopt open-source software due to a perceived ambiguity around its legal status as a commercial good.
-In 2009, however, the made it clear that open-source software products are on equal footing with their proprietary counterparts.
+In 2009, however, the Department of Defense made it clear that open-source software products are on equal footing with their proprietary counterparts.

 We agree, and the first section of our source code policy is unequivocal: We use open-source software, and we do so because it helps us fulfill our mission.